rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-monitors.rst

 -------------------------------------

 When you add a monitor, include the monitor ID in the URI.
-Then, pass the monitor parameter values in the body of the request as shown in the following example.
+Then, pass the monitor parameter values in the body of the request, as shown in the following example:

 **Example: Create a monitor cURL request**